RichaSingh-27/Metacrafter_Solidity/README.md

 Token creation:-

 This Solidity program is a simple "Token_creation" program that demonstrates the basic syntax and functionality of the Solidity programming language.
-The purpose of this program is to serve as a starting point for those who are new to Solidity and want to get a feel for how it works.
+The purpose of this program is to create a token contract and add two function which will add and burn the token.It simply provides a basic view of how a token contract can be created and implemented.
 ## Description

 This program is a simple token contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
 The contract has two function first to add value to the receiver side and second to burn the token from the sender side.
 This program serves as a simple and straightforward introduction to Solidity programming, and can be used as a stepping stone for more complex projects in the future.